shiyuhang0/cloudflare-docs/content/cloudflare-one/policies/filtering/order-of-enforcement.md

 Gateway applies your policies in the following order:

 1. DNS
-2. HTTP
+2. Network
-3. Network
+3. HTTP

 DNS policies are standalone.
 For example, if you block a site with a DNS policy but do not create a corresponding HTTP policy, users can still access the site if they know its IP address.

+Next, Gateway checks the traffic against your network policies.
+For example, even if you create a Do Not Inspect HTTP policy for a site, it can be blocked by a subsequent network policy.

-Next, Gateway evaluates HTTP policies in [a specific order](#http-policies).
+Lastly, Gateway evaluates HTTP policies in [a specific order](#http-policies).
 For example, if you block a specific source IP in an HTTP policy but allow the IP range in a network policy, the IP address will be blocked.

-Lastly, if traffic passes your HTTP policies, Gateway checks the traffic against your network policies.
-For example, even if you create a Do Not Inspect HTTP policy for a site, it can be blocked by a subsequent network policy.

 ## Priority within a policy builder